MBurtsev/MBur.ConcurrentDictionary/README.md

 * ContainsKey faster from 15% to 60%
 * Functions GetValues, GetKeys, CopyTo and others do not block the table.
 * Functions with callbacks like "TValue GetOrAdd(TKey key, Func<TKey, TValue> valueFactory)" only calls the factory if the value is actually used.
 The current version can call the factory even if the received value will not used.
+* During grow, the table is not locked.
 * Memory usage overage three times less.

 ### Disadvantage